baquelo/qr-code-component-main/README.md

 ### What I learned

-Used this challenge to learn about Frontend Mentor and how to use it.
+I used this challenge to learn about Frontend Mentor and how to use it.
 I also practiced using CSS to align card in center page.

 ## Author